 Overnight at the Liger Learning Centre

-This morning we will be picked up at the Liger Learning Centre by our private vehicle as we start to explore Cambodia's more recent history.
-This morning is a very sobering one as we visit Cambodia's bloody past.
-Whilst this is a very confronting visit, it is important if we are to understand the countries recent history and how the people are looking positively towards the future.
-We visit the Tuol Sleng Museum, or the Museum of Genocide.
-Originally this building was a high school, until it became the Khmer Rouge’s main torture and interrogation centre.
-During this period it was known as ‘S-21’.
-We then stop for de-briefing and lunch at a local restaurant before we proceed to the Killing Fields, a stretch of countryside where over 10,000 people were executed.
+This morning we will be picked up at the Liger Learning Centre by our private vehicle as we start to explore Cambodia's more recent history with a visit to the Killing Fields.
+Whilst this is a confronting visit, it is important if we are to understand the countries recent history and how the people are looking positively towards the future.
+The Killing Fields is a stretch of countryside where over 10,000 people were executed.
 The remains of some of the people are stored in a memorial to remind people of the atrocities the Khmer Rouge inflicted on other Khmers.
 Here we will take a tour for students to familiarize themselves with the events that took place here.
-In the evening we have time to reflect on the day and debrief.
+We stop for lunch and have time to reflect and debrief on our visit.
 These sites are moving and important, but how Cambodia has put this behind them and worked together for the future is the big story.
+We are then in for a treat and get to see a very positive side of conservation in Cambodia with a visit to the Free the Bears Phnom Tamao rehabilitation centre.
+Set up by Perth lady Mary Hutton the centre cares for over 130 rescued Sun bears and Moon bears.
+We get to have a behind the scenes tour with the Free the Bears team.
+The facilities are world class and you will get to see first have what the FTB team are doing to build a brighter future for bears in the wild.
 Tonight we will embark on a cruise along the Mekong River on our private boat and visit the night markets.

 Overnight at the hotel.
 Ohana Hotel.
 Deluxe Room.